x44/mosi-docker-registry/README.md

 docker-machine restart
 ```

-6) Add the registry IP and host name to C:\Windows\System32\drivers\etc\hosts
+6) Add the registry IP address and host name to C:\Windows\System32\drivers\etc\hosts
 ```
 192.168.1.2 mosi
 ```

 #### Kubernetes
-On all K8s master and worker nodes...
+On all master and worker nodes...

-1) Add the registry IP and Hostname to /etc/hosts
+1) Add the registry IP address and Hostname to /etc/hosts
 ```
 sudo tee -a /etc/hosts <<EOF
 192.168.1.2 mosi